MicrosoftDocs/learn/learn-pr/azure-devops/run-quality-tests-build-pipeline/includes/6-perform-code-coverage.md

 Much like the tool you use for unit testing, the tool you use for code coverage depends on the programming language and application framework you use.

-When you target .NET Core applications to run on Linux, [coverlet](https://github.com/tonerdo/coverlet?azure-portal=true) is a popular option.
-Coverlet is a cross-platform, code-coverage library for .NET Core.
+When you target .NET applications to run on Linux, [coverlet](https://github.com/tonerdo/coverlet?azure-portal=true) is a popular option.
+Coverlet is a cross-platform, code-coverage library for .NET.
 Before we add code coverage to the pipeline, let's check in with the team.

 Amita feels much better.
 She's seeing actual progress in catching bugs and in easily viewing test results.
 What's more, it hasn't taken long for Andy and Mara to implement the improvements.
 Amita, Andy, and Mara talk a bit more about unit testing.